 Chemical Disasters in India:- Download PDF Here

-- Ageing of process plants, defects in design and inadequate steps to pace with modern technologies in Indian chemical industry has increased vulnerability to chemical disasters.
+- Ageing of process plants, defects in design and inadequate steps to pace with modern technologies in the Indian chemical industry has increased vulnerability to chemical disasters.

 - Organic solvents are the most common source of fires and explosions in the chemical industry.

 - A majority of the industrial accidents occur due to human error as a result of non-compliance of Standard Operating Procedures (SOPs).
-Piper alpha accident is a classic example of how human error can lead to chemical disasters, wherein a worker accidentally activates a pump under maintenance without a safety valve in place that leads to gas leak and subsequent explosion.
+Piper alpha accident is a classic example of how human error can lead to chemical disasters, wherein a worker accidentally activates a pump under maintenance without a safety valve in place that leads to a gas leak and subsequent explosion.

 - There is an increased threat due to terrorist activities and sabotages.
 Natural disasters such as floods and earthquakes have also caused a major disaster in the chemical industry.